Bluescope33/Bluescope33/README.md

 - 👋 Hi, I’m @Bluescope33
-- 👀 I’m interested in understanding IT
+- 👀 I’m interested becoming a software engineer
-- 🌱 I’m currently learning project managment
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on learning tech terms
+- 💞️ I’m looking for a mentor to help me in my journey
 - ⚡ Fun fact: love Japan and have visted

 <!---